AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 ## Statistics and Uncertainty

-At its heart, statistics is about *managing uncertainty*. **BW** recognizes and aims to address uncertainty in several forms:
+At its heart, statistics is about *managing uncertainty*.
+A Bayesian Workflow recognizes and aims to address uncertainty in several forms:

 - **Data and Model Parameters:**
   Variability and imprecision are inherent in the data and parameters.